KrissinaW/Python-Challenge/README.md

  - The percentage of votes each candidate won
  - The total number of votes each candidate won
  - The winner of the election based on popular vote

+Chat GPT and Git Hub Public Repositories have been extreamly helpful when debugging code that is not working and also researching other ways to write a code more simply.